 Step 7.
 The url will automatically populates the hyperlink dialogue box.
 Because it is a PDF, select "Open in a New Window," and click "Insert."

-It's important to make sure that people with disabilities (such as blindness, low vision or mobility impairments) can read and/or interact with your PDF document.
+It's important to make sure that everyone can read and/or interact with your PDF document.

-For basic Word, Excel or Powerpoint file (basic = short and no fancy formatting or features like tables or form submission fields), you can run Microsoft's Accessibility Checker, which will review your source file and help you fix any accessibility issues.
+For basic Word, Excel or Powerpoint files (basic = short with no fancy formatting or features like tables or form submission fields), you can run Microsoft's Accessibility Checker, which will review your source file and help you fix any accessibility issues.
 You can run the Accessibility Checker by going to File > Info > Check for Issues.

 After running the Accessibility Checker, follow these steps to save your file as a tagged PDF: